Sakshi4027/myBookShelf/README.md

-BookShelf is a demo Spring Boot application that provides a RESTful API for managing a book collection.
+BookShelf is a simple Spring Boot application that provides a RESTful API for managing a book collection.
 It supports basic CRUD operations such as adding, updating, retrieving, and deleting book entries.

 Features :

   1)Add a new book entry

   2)View all book entries